4. Logging in

 - Windows (PuTTY):

-- Once you generate your SSH keys and copy the public key to HPC3:
+Once you generated your SSH keys and copied the public key to HPC3:

 your laptop or workstation from which you are initiating ssh will have a passphrase protected ssh private key and a corresponding public key.